-The consolidated financial statements include the accounts of Hingham Institution for Savings ("Bank") and its wholly-owned subsidiaries, Hingham Unpledged Securities Corporation and Hingham Pledged Securities Corporation, which hold certain marketable equity securities, Tamalpais Holdings I, which holds certain private equity investments, the HIFS Realty Trust, which at times holds title to certain properties acquired through foreclosure, and the 49 Main Street Realty Trust, which holds title to certain Bank properties used for banking purposes.
+The consolidated financial statements include the accounts of Hingham Institution for Savings ("the Bank") and its wholly-owned subsidiaries, Hingham Unpledged Securities Corporation and Hingham Pledged Securities Corporation, which hold certain marketable equity securities, Tamalpais Holdings I, which holds certain private equity investments, the HIFS Realty Trust, which at times holds title to certain properties acquired through foreclosure, and HIFS DMV RE Holdings, which hold title to certain Bank property.
 All intercompany accounts and transactions have been eliminated in consolidation.